code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-17-spring-jms-integration-example.md

 }
 {% endhighlight %}

 Now it's time to run the test case.
-Open a command prompt in the root directory and enter following command:
+Open a command prompt in the root directory and enter the following command:

 {% highlight plaintext %}
 mvn test